GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 Many extensions are unaffected by this change.
-However, if your MV2 extension executes remotely hosted scripts, injects code strings into pages, or evals strings at runtime, you’ll need to update your code execution strategies when migrating to MV3.
+However, if your MV2 extension executes remotely hosted scripts, injects code strings into pages, or evals strings at runtime, you'll need to update your code execution strategies when migrating to MV3.